Kachhi District

 Kachhi or Kacchi (کچّی دمگ), previously known until 2008 as Bolan District, is a district located in the central part of the Balochistan province in Pakistan.
 The Bolan area remained under one district Kacchi until 31 December 1991.
-The Deputy Commissioner's office started functioning on 17 May 1992, and Bolan became one of the four districts of Naseerabad Division, until the abolition of Divisions in 2000.
+The Deputy Commissioner's office started functioning on 17 May 1992, and Bolan became one of the four districts of Naseerabad Division, until the dissolution of Divisions in 2000.
+In July 2026 District was annexed to Sevi Division.

-In 2013, it was announced that the tehsil of Bhag would split off to form part of the new Lehri District.
+In 2013, it was announced that te tehsil of Bhag would split off to form part of the new Lehri District.

 History

 The Kachhi Plains are home to the archeological site of Mehrgarh.
 One of the most important Neolithic sites in archaeology, lies on what is now the Kachhi Plain of today's Balochistan, Pakistan.
 It is one of the earliest sites with evidence of farming (wheat and barley) and herding (cattle, sheep and goats) in South Asia.

 The Kacchi is historically part of Sindh, with indigenous Sindhi population, the history of Kacchi is also closely connected with the history of Sindh.
 Kachhi was part of Rai and Chach dynasties of Sindh, later Soomra and Samma ruled.
 Around 1500, it was taken by Shah Beg of the Arghun dynasty from the Samma dynasty of the Sultans of Sindh.
 The territory was conquered by the Kalhora Amirs of Sindh, who were themselves displaced by Nadir Shah of Persia.
 Shah gave the territory to Kalat Khanate in 1740, as a blood compensation for the death of Mir Abdullah Khan Ahmadzai, in the Battle of Kachhi.
 Kachhi was notified as a district in February 1965.
 At that time Naseerabad, Jhal Magsi and Jafarabad districts were included; these were separated in 1987.